julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-men-old-world.md

 Folk traditions suggest several weeks to months of consistent use, as vitality and blood-building herbs work gradually.

 ### **Which herbs should men avoid?**
 Men traditionally avoided heavy sedatives, strong cooling herbs, and anything that “dampened the fire” of the lower body.
+See: **[Herbs Forbidden for Men](/forbidden-herbs-for-men/)** for more.

 ### **What is the best fertility herb for men?**
 Symbolically and traditionally: Tribulus for virility, nettle root for foundation, ginseng for life-force, and pine pollen for “seed strength.”

 ---